This project is funded by the Economic and Social Research Council (ESRC) Seminar Series.

 Dr. Andrew McStay (Bangor University)

 Andrew is interested in the relationships between philosophy and privacy, behavioural advertising, wearable technologies and what he terms empathic media.
-He has written, or is writing, books on these subjects.
-His most recent title is Privacy and Philosophy: New Media and Affective Protocol.
+He has written many books on these subjects.

 Our Postgraduate Students